Quality indicator expansion hits a roadblock, rollout delayed

 Key points

-• A six-week pilot conducted with 69 aged care services demonstrated the ‘importance, acceptability, feasibility and usability of four quality indicators
+• A six-week pilot conducted in 2024 demonstrated the ‘importance, acceptability, feasibility and usability of four quality indicators

-• The final assessment ticked off the staffing QIs linked to enrolled nurses (ENs) and care minute totals for allied health and lifestyle officer staff
+• The final assessment ticked off two staffing QIs linked to ENs, plus the care minute QIs for allied health and lifestyle officers

 Mixed views on new indicators

-Detailed consultation with industry stakeholders garnered broad support for expanding the QI Program.
-Most viewed it as ‘a positive step towards improving the recognition, value, and employment of ENs, allied health professions and lifestyle officers within the sector’.
+The staffing indicators have been designed and developed in consultation with industry stakeholders.
+Most participants view the new QIs as a positive step towards improving the recognition, value, and employment of ENs, allied health professions and lifestyle officers within the sector.

-However, there were mixed views regarding creating new and separate indicators for each staffing group.
-Many thought they would become ‘blunt’ instruments for measuring quality of care which can be hard to do in certain circumstances.
+However, feedback also reflected mixed feelings toward creating new and separate indicators for each staffing group.
+Some have labelled them ‘blunt’ instruments for measuring quality of care.

 Two EN QIs approved for implementation

-• QI 1: EN care minutes per resident per day
+• EN care minutes per resident per day

-• QI 2: Proportion of EN care minutes to total care minutes (RNs, ENs and PCWs)
+• Proportion of EN care minutes to total care minutes (RNs, ENs and PCWs)

-Feedback highlighted the importance of ENs in providing quality care alongside the value of having visible care minutes data for all care staff to understand a service’s staffing and skill mix.
+Provider feedback highlighted the importance of ENs in delivering quality care.
+They also said there is value in having visible care minutes data for all care staff to understand a service’s staffing and skill mix.

-The median number of EN minutes was 13 minutes per resident per day, lower than the international standards of 25-56 minutes identified in the evidence review.
+The only negative was arguably the pilot’s findings that revealed 13 EN minutes per resident per day was the median, lower than the international standards of 25-56 minutes.
 This equalled 7% of the total care minutes time.
 Government-operated services recorded above-average results.

 Additional research for allied health QIs

-• QI 3: Allied health care minutes per resident per day
+• Allied health care minutes per resident per day

-• QI 4: Percentage of care recipients who received at least one instance of care from an allied health professional
+• Percentage of care recipients who received at least one instance of care from an allied health professional

-• QI 5: Percentage of care recipients assessed as requiring allied health services who received at least one service instance
+• Percentage of care recipients assessed as requiring allied health services who received at least one service instance

-• QI 6 (New): Percentage of recommended allied health services received
+• New: Percentage of recommended allied health services received

-“Only one third of the pilot participants reported having a reliable, automated process to report QI 4 and QI 5.
+“Only one-third of the pilot participants reported having a reliable, automated process to report QI 4 [percentage who received care from an allied health professional] and QI 5 [percentage who received at least one allied health service].
 Some participants reported that relevant data for QI 5 is captured in clinical notes, so reporting requires manual auditing of care recipient records,” the report explained.

 “This led to inconsistencies in pilot data due to varying practices in collection and categorisation of allied health services.
 Some sites benefited from data collection software, while others struggled without standardised documentation.”